AustriaOfficial Name: Republic of Austria

 Austrian intelligence experts have registered increased radicalization of immigrant Muslim individuals and of small conspiratorial groups, as well as intensified use of the Internet as a propaganda and communications platform.

-CRIME: Austria has one of the lowest crime rates in Europe, and violent crime is rare.
-However, crimes involving theft of personal property do occur.
-As such, most crimes involving U.S. citizens are crimes of opportunity, involving theft of personal belongings.
-Travelers are also targets of pick-pockets who operate where tourists tend to gather.
-Some of the spots where such crimes are most frequently reported include Vienna’s two largest train stations, the plaza around St. Stephen’s Cathedral, and the nearby pedestrian shopping areas (in Vienna’s First District).
+CRIME: Austria has one of the lowest crime rates in Europe, and violent crime is rare, however, crimes involving theft of personal property do occur.
+As such, most crimes involving U.S. citizens are crimes of opportunity involving theft of personal belongings.
+Travelers are also targets of pickpockets who operate where tourists tend to gather.
+Some of the spots where such crimes are most frequently reported include the plaza around St. Stephen’s Cathedral, and the nearby pedestrian shopping areas (in Vienna’s First District).

-The U.S. Embassy receives reports of theft and pick-pocketing on public transportation lines, especially on those lines coming into and out from the city center.
+The U.S. Embassy has received increasing reports of theft and pick pocketing on public transportation and trains, especially on those lines coming into and out of the city center, as well as on the trains that run between Vienna and Budapest, Prague, and Rome, and in train stations.
 Secure your personal belongings and always take precautions while on public transportation and in public places such as cafes and tourist areas.

-- Put you in contact with the appropriate police authorities;
+- Put you in contact with the appropriate police authorities, and if desired, contact family members or friends.

 The local equivalent to the “911” emergency line in Austria is “133.”